jaVu.co.uk | Articles | Links | AccomodationShop | Guides | Route info | News

 18 V0 5a Very fine slab down to left.

-20 Project 6b Very bold pull to gain the top slab above roof.
+20 Bell End V4 6b X Very bold pull through the middle (ish) of the roof to gain the top slab above.
+Don't fall off.

-21 V2 6a Left arete is gained from the crack on the left..
+21 V2 6a Left arete is gained from the crack on the left.
 A bit sketchy to gain the arete then there's a pleasant surprise.
+Dangerous!

-22 5b The dirty crack will soon clean up....if anyone climbs it!
+22 5b The dirty crack to the left.

 26 V0 5a Fine, short arete with downward pointing spike.